dabit3/aws-appsync-react-workshop/README.md

 _Let's how how we can access the user's identity in the resolver._

-To do so, open the AWS AppSync dashboard for the API, click __Schema__, & open the resolver for the `createPet` mutation.
+To do so, open the AWS AppSync dashboard for the API, click __Schema__, & open the resolver for the `createTalk` mutation.

 Here in the __Request mapping template__, update the resolver to add the following: